srobo/docs/simulator/programming/index.md

 ### Ruggeduino

-Your robot has five microswitches and six distance sensors, attached to the digital and analogue pins respectively.
+Your robot has two microswitches and six distance sensors, attached to the digital and analogue pins respectively.
 These are all attached to a single ruggeduino.

 Because these sensors are pre-attached to the ruggeduino, you do not need to set its `pin_mode`.